monotonee/django-forcedfields/src/README.rst

    As one can see, I use lightweight Docker containerized services to run the test databases.
 To use Oracle, one needs to provide the Oracle installation binaries.
 To get the binaries, one needs to sign in to Oracle's web site for the privilege of downloading over 2.5 gigabytes.
-Too much unecessary pain, not enough return.
+Too much unnecessary pain, not enough return.
 If you use Oracle products, I sympathize and may god have mercy on your soul.